bitfocus/companion-module-tallyma-wirelesstally/README.md

 * Call feature for operators (only in Tally Version 2.2.3)
 * Set Brightness Levels
 * Reset Tally Config
+* Presets for quicker and easier setup of your layout in Companion

 See [HELP.md](./HELP.md) and [LICENSE](./LICENSE)